All Products

 FAQ about creating a table

-• Q: If the system fails to execute the CREATE TABLE statement and prompts that the matching security rule prohibits the execution of the CREATE TABLE statement, how can I resolve these issues?
+• Q: If the system fails to execute the CREATE TABLE statement and prompts that a security rule associated with the database instance prohibits the execution of the CREATE TABLE statement, how do I resolve these issues?

-• A: This prompt appears only for databases for which Security Collaboration is enabled.
+• A: This prompt appears only for database instances that are managed in Security Collaboration mode.
 Contact the administrator or database administrator (DBA) to add the CREATE TABLE command to the security rules associated with the instance.

-1. In the top navigation bar, click Security and Specifications.
-In the left-side navigation pane, click Security Rules.
+1. In the top navigation bar, choose Security and Specifications > Security Rules.

 Note

-If you use the DMS console in simple mode, move the pointer over the 2022-10-21_15-25-22.png icon in the upper-left corner of the DMS console and choose All functions > Security and Specifications > Security Rules.
+If you use the DMS console in simple mode, move the pointer over the 2023-01-28_15-57-17.png icon in the upper-left corner and choose All functions > Security and Specifications > Security Rules.

 2. Find the rule set that you want to manage and click Edit in the Actions column.

-5. Select All DDL can execute directly in SQLConsole and click Edit.
+5. Select the All DDL can execute directly in SQLConsole rule and click Edit in the Actions column.

-7. After you submit the SQL type, enable All DDL can execute directly in SQLConsole and disable the rule that requires DDL operations to be executed by submitting tickets.
+7. After you submit the SQL type, enable the All DDL can execute directly in SQLConsole rule and disable the rule that requires DDL operations to be executed by submitting tickets.

 For more information, see Data change.